openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 ### Step 3: Choose Banes

 Weapons are distinguished in terms of combat style and effectiveness by the banes associated with them.
-Banes do not impact Wealth Level, and a typical weapon will have 2 or 3 associated banes.
+Banes do not impact wealth level, and a typical weapon will have 2 or 3 associated banes.
 Weapons with 4 or more associated banes must be approved by the GM.

 ### Step 4: Calculate Wealth Level

-All weapons (with the exception of unarmed strike), begin with a base Wealth Level of 1.
-From there, calculate the Wealth Level of the weapon based on the decisions from your choices in Step 2 and Step 3.
+All weapons (with the exception of unarmed strike), begin with a base wealth level of 1.
+From there, calculate the wealth level of the weapon based on the decisions from your choices in Step 2 and Step 3.

 > #### Weapon Building Example: Kusari-Gama (Chain & Sickle)
 >